-We believe the prospects for value stocks are great, but we have our doubts that many value managers will capitalize on them.
-In both the U.S. and Non-U.S. markets, our value peers have performed like the value benchmarks over time, and we know that tracking this index is not a recipe for alpha.
-As shown below, the Morningstar categories for U.S. and Foreign Large-Cap Value have performed similarly to the S&P 500 and EAFE Value Indices, while materially underperforming our fund's performance in the U.S. and our cheapest quintile outside the U.S. stocks (which we use in lieu of our performance since we do not have a long enough track record to compare against).
+We believe that the prospects for value stocks are great, but we have our doubts that many value managers will capitalize on them.
+Our value peers have performed similarly to the EAFE Value over time, and we know that tracking this index is not a recipe for alpha.
+As shown below, the Morningstar Foreign Large-Cap Value Category has performed almost exactly in-line with the EAFE Value Index while it has materially underperformed our cheapest quintile.